edgarsmdn/TS/README.md

 ## Prerequisites

 The function requires Python 3.0 (or more recent versions).
+The *stoch_optim_utilities.py* file (which contains common utilities needed in stochastic optimization algorithms) needs to be in the same directory as the function file *TS.py*.

 ## Functioning